AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##ZigZag
 ### Description
-The ZigZag indicator finds extreme points for various timeframes.
-These are found using threshold values that you can define yourself.
-The threshold values define the extent to which the market direction must change before the ZigZag line changes its orientation and creates another extreme point.
+The ZigZag indicator searched for extreme points in different timeframes.
+It finds the extreme points by using threshold values that traders themselves define.
+These specified threshold values determine the extent to which the market direction needs to change before the ZigZag line alters its orientation and forms a further extreme point.

 ### Interpretation
 The previous extreme values (local highs or lows) are ideally suited for either entries or stop targets.